If you want an easy CMS application to publish information about your business online, then we strongly recommend that you consider using WordPress.

-(Displaying A List Of Your Pages Using A Pages Widget)
+(Display A List Of Your Pages With A Pages Widget)

-In the screenshot above, a “Pages Widget” is used to display links to five main pages and three ”child” pages.
+In the example above, a “Pages Widget” is used to display links to five main pages and three subpages.

-In addition to displaying pages through sidebar widgets, many WordPress themes also display pages in menu areas inside the header and footer sections of the website …
+As well as displaying pages through sidebar widgets, most themes also display pages in menu areas inside the header and footer sections of the site …

 Pages can also use different templates.
-These page templates usually include template files, template tags and other PHP code that allow unique, complex or sophisticated elements to be added to a page.
+Your page templates can include template files, template tags and other PHP code that allow unique, complex or sophisticated features to be added.

-This is useful for creating different styles of pages, such as:
+This is useful for creating different page styles, such as:

 - Sales Pages